 And when a bus wasn’t amiable, and of course before my ischemic store to the spinal cord, I would walk.

-But since my stroke walking across town is no longer an option – so now I realized that living in a small town is not a good fit for a disabled person.
+But since my stroke, walking across town is no longer an option – living in a small town is not a good fit for a disabled person.

 Ten years later, transportation has improved some but I still feel isolated.

 When we first moved here, Joplin only had a paratransit system.
 In 2009 the launched a bus system called the Sunshine Lamp Trolley.
 No kidding, one of the buses looks like a trolley.
 Sure, there are only three routes and each route stops by any one stop only once an hour, but it is better than nothing.